douglampe/codetender/README.md

   ]
 ```

+In orer to avoid corrupting local repositories or codetender configurations, some patterns are always skipped.
+Any
+folder named `.git` is always skipped along with its contents.
+Any file in the root template folder named `.codetender`
+is skipped.

 ### Scripts

 CodeTender supports execution of scripts before or after token replacement.
 The `before` script is executed after the